moderndatacompany/dataos.info/docs/resources/depot/index.md

 ### **Create Policies upon Depots to Govern the Data**

 [Access](/resources/#access-policy) and [Data Policies](/resources/#data-policy) can be created upon Depots to govern the data.
 This helps in reducing data breach risks and simplifying compliance with regulatory requirements.
-Access Policies can restrict access to specific depots, collections, or datasets, while Data Policies allow you to control the visibility and usage of data.
+Access Policies can restrict access to specific Depots, collections, or datasets, while Data Policies allow you to control the visibility and usage of data.

 ### **Building Data Models**